 Preferred uses

 Bar Residential care facility

-Centre activities (activity group) 29 Retirement facility
+Centre activities (activity group)30 Retirement facility

 Home-based business Rooming accommodation

 Hotel Telecommunications facility, where not a broadcasting station

 Market or television station

 Multiple dwelling Utility installation, where sewerage pump station or water pump station

 Nightclub entertainment facility

 Park

-29 For guidance, refer to the defined activity groups in Brisbane City Plan, Schedule 1 Definitions, Table SC1.1.2.B - Defined activity groups.
+29 For guidance, refer to the requirements and standards identified in the Brisbane City Plan 2014, Infrastructure design planning scheme policy.
+30 For guidance, refer to the defined activity groups in Brisbane City Plan 2014, Schedule 1 Definitions, Table SC1.1.2.B - Defined activity groups.

-2.4.4 Impacts and amenity30
+2.4.4 Impacts and amenity31

-- 1. is designed, constructed and operated to minimise adverse lighting, noise, odour and air-quality impacts, having regard to impacts generated by the development itself, nearby transport noise corridors and of other existing or anticipated development within or near to the Albert Street CRR PDA. - 2. is designed, constructed and operated to ensure public health and safety, the integrity and efficient operation of emergency services and protection of public utilities. - 3. does not create a permanent or temporary obstruction or hazard to operational airspace of the Procedures for Air Navigation Services Aircraft Operational Surfaces (PANS-OPS) for the Brisbane airport31. - 4. within overland flow paths: - a. maintains the conveyance of flood waters; - b. does not worsen flood behaviour outside the development site; and - c. minimises the risk to people and property from water flows. - 5. is managed to avoid environmental harm from disturbance of acid sulfate soils or contaminated land, and potential for erosion and sedimentation. - 6. has regard for the archaeological potential of the site32. - 7. ensures water sensitive urban design is implemented through stormwater and drainage systems, by: - a. maximising infiltration and opportunities for capture and reuse to minimise run off and peak flows; - b. using natural drainage paths and integrate with landscaping wherever possible; - c. ensuring sufficient capacity to safely convey runoff; - d. maintaining or improving water quality leaving the development site; - e. not worsening drainage conditions outside the development site; and - f. minimising whole of life-cycle costs of infrastructure and provide for safe and efficient maintenance. - 8. ensures landscape works are undertaken to an appropriate standard to ensure sustainable, functional, attractive, safe and well-integrated landscape design.
+- 1. is designed, constructed and operated to minimise adverse lighting, noise, odour and air-quality impacts, having regard to impacts generated by the development itself, nearby transport noise corridors and of other existing or anticipated development within or near to the Albert Street CRR PDA. - 2. is designed, constructed and operated to ensure public health and safety, the integrity and efficient operation of emergency services and protection of public utilities. - 3. does not create a permanent or temporary obstruction or hazard to operational airspace of the Procedures for Air Navigation Services Aircraft Operational Surfaces (PANS-OPS) for the Brisbane Airport32. - 4. within overland flow paths: - a. maintains the conveyance of flood waters, - b. does not worsen flood behaviour outside the development site, and - c. minimises the risk to people and property from water flows. - 5. is managed to avoid environmental harm from disturbance of acid sulfate soils or contaminated land, and potential for erosion and sedimentation. - 6. has regard for the archaeological potential of the site33. - 7. ensures water sensitive urban design is implemented through stormwater and drainage systems, by: - a. maximising infiltration and opportunities for capture and reuse to minimise run off and peak flows, - b. using natural drainage paths and integrate with landscaping wherever possible, - c. ensuring sufficient capacity to safely convey runoff, - d. maintaining or improving water quality leaving the development site, - e. not worsening drainage conditions outside the development site, and - f. minimising whole of life-cycle costs of infrastructure and provide for safe and efficient maintenance. - 8. ensures landscape works are undertaken to an appropriate standard to ensure sustainable, functional, attractive, safe and well-integrated landscape design.

-32 Archaeological artefact discoveries are required to be reported in accordance with the Queensland Heritage Act 1992.
+33 Archaeological artefact discoveries are required to be reported in accordance with the Queensland Heritage Act 1992.
 In some instances, an archaeological management plan may be required which should be prepared in accordance with the Department of Environment and Science guideline 'Archaeological investigations'.

-30 For guidance, refer to the mapping requirements set out in the following components of the Brisbane City Plan:
+31 For guidance, refer to the mapping requirements set out in the following components of the Brisbane City Plan 2014:

-a. airport environs overlay and code;
+a. airport environs overlay and code,

-b. filling and excavation code;
+b. filling and excavation code,

-c. infrastructure design code;
+c. infrastructure design code,

-d. landscape works code;
+d. landscape works code,

-e. operational works code;
+e. operational works code,

-f. outdoor lighting code;
+f. outdoor lighting code,

+g. potential and actual acid sulfate soils overlay and code,

-$g.\ potential\ and\ actual\ acid\ sulfate\ soils\ overlay\ and\ code;$ h. stormwater code; and i. infrastructure design planning scheme policy.
+h. stormwater code, and

+i. infrastructure design planning scheme policy.

-31 For guidance, refer to the requirements and standards identified in the Brisbane City Plan, Airport environs overlay and code.
+32 For guidance, refer to the requirements and standards identified in the Brisbane City Plan 2014, Airport environs overlay and code.
 This criterion is relevant to the consideration of building height within the PDA.

-2.4.5 Service infrastructure33
+2.4.5 Service infrastructure34